 People with high-grade, non-muscle-invasive bladder cancer are at higher risk for the tumor returning, called a recurrent tumor.
 Sometimes a tumor comes back at a more advanced stage, with a risk of developing into metastatic bladder cancer.
-To help prevent this from happening, the urologist may recommend removing the whole bladder, called radical cystectomy (see “Surgery” in Types of Treatment), especially if the person is young and/or has a large tumor or a number of tumors at the time of diagnosis, or other aggressive features.
+To help prevent this from happening, the urologist may recommend removing the whole bladder, called radical cystectomy (see “Surgery” in Types of Treatment), especially if the person is young, has a large tumor or a number of tumors at the time of diagnosis, or other aggressive features.

 Muscle-invasive bladder cancer has grown into the muscle layer of the bladder wall.
 Surgery is often among the first treatments, and the standard treatment is a radical cystectomy (see “Surgery” in Types of Treatment).
 Lymph nodes near the bladder are usually removed as well.
 A TURBT may still be done, but it usually is used to help the doctor figure out the extent of the cancer rather than as a treatment.
 For some people, immunotherapy with nivolumab may be given after radical cystectomy with the goal of lowering the risk of recurrence.

 Sometimes, people with muscle-invasive bladder cancer receive systemic chemotherapy first, before surgery.
 Then they may have a radical cystectomy and urinary diversion or may be given a combination of chemotherapy and radiation therapy.
 Giving neoadjuvant chemotherapy may shrink the tumor in the bladder, destroy microscopic cancer cells that have spread beyond the bladder, and ultimately help people live longer.
 An important clinical trial showed that a specific combination of systemic chemotherapy called MVAC given before radical cystectomy helped people with muscle-invasive bladder cancer live longer.
 This approach is now a standard treatment for people whose overall health allows it.
 The combination of 2 chemotherapy drugs, cisplatin and gemcitabine, is also considered a standard regimen for neoadjuvant therapy in muscle-invasive disease.